jaybosamiya/security-notes/README.md

 Usually the window-of-opportunity might be very small.
-We can use multiple tricks in order to increase this window of opportunity by a factor of 3x or even upto ~100x.
+We can use multiple tricks in order to increase this window of opportunity by a factor of 3x or even up to ~100x.
 We do this by controlling how the value is being cached, or paged.
-If a value (let's say a `long int`) is not alligned to a cache line, then 2 cache lines might need to be accessed and this causes a delay for the same instruction to execute.
+If a value (let's say a `long int`) is not aligned to a cache line, then 2 cache lines might need to be accessed and this causes a delay for the same instruction to execute.
 Alternatively, breaking alignment on a page, (i.e., placing it across a page boundary) can cause a much larger time to